How 8 U.S. Presidents Stayed in Shape

 John Quincy Adams is often quoted as saying, “There is nothing more pathetic in life than a former President.”
 It’s a slightly harsh assessment, but perhaps not devoid of truth.
 Being President is, after all, a hard act to follow.
 What do you do when you step down from one of the most high-profile jobs in the world?

 Some former U.S. Presidents have welcomed the chance for a quiet retirement after the stress and strain of being commander in chief.
 Others have actively sought to remain in politics, reluctant to edge away from the limelight.
 And some have gone on to do things that few expected of them: George W. Bush became a painter; Bill Clinton won a Grammy for Best Spoken-Word Album for Children; and Barack Obama signed a deal with Netflix.
-Then there’s Grover Cleveland, who left the presidency in 1889 only to return for a second term a few years later — a feat yet to be repeated.
+Then there’s Grover Cleveland, who left the presidency in 1889 only to return for a second term a few years later — a feat that had not been repeated until 2025, when Donald Trump began his nonconsecutive second term.

 Here are seven U.S. Presidents who went on to have particularly interesting post-presidency lives, variously involving whiskey production, epic epistolary output, and a perilous expedition to the Amazon jungle.